 I’ve only been making these using weights.
 As I measured, I checked the volume and wrote it next to the grams, but volume is sketchy when measuring cold tub margarine, flour and brown sugar.
 So use a scale if you’ve got one.
 If you don’t have a scale, stop by tomorrow because I’m going to host a giveaway from a scale company.

-114 grams (4 ounces) of Oro Chocolate Ribbon or El Oro Chocolate (67%) cut into chunks
+- 114 grams (4 ounces) dark chocolate chunks or Oro Chocolate Ribbon or El Oro Chocolate (67%) cut into chunks